Jubel13/Bankinst-app/README.md

 # Bankinst-app
-incomplete bankist app from udemy project
+incomplete bankist app from udemy course: The complete Javacsript course <br>
+To view this app, go to : https://jubel13.github.io/Bankinst-app/